AllenInstitute/vis/docs/authenticating.md

 ```

 ## Authenticating in a GitHub Action
-If you have any GitHub Actions that install packages for the repostiory, you'll have to configure those as well using the following steps:
+If you have any GitHub Actions that install packages for the repository, you'll have to configure those as well using the following steps:

 1. Follow the instructions for generating a PAT in the previous section.